Mru people: New Taungya Cutting

 Before the start of a new taungya cultivation, the villagers collectively buy two goats, and two fowls are gathered from each household.
 One of the goats is put in front of the hut closest to the stream and the other near the second hut.
 The fowls are then placed in between the two huts.
 After the villagers pray for good health and the abundance of crops for the coming taungya cultivation, both the goats and fowls are slaughtered one after another starting from the goat nearest to the stream.
 The blood of the animals is then sprayed over the small huts and the flowing water.
-The villagers then cooked the goats and the fowls are reclaimed by their respective owners.
-With the meat and khaung, they made an offering to the nat before they begin the feast.
+The villagers then cook the goats and the fowls are reclaimed by their respective owners.
+With the meat and khaung, they make an offering to the nat before they begin the feast.
 Meanwhile, the village is shut down for three days and the villagers fix up bamboo arches over the village path.
 If anyone enters the village during this time period, a compensation has to be paid to cover all the expenses incurred.
 This ceremony is celebrated once a year and after the ceremony, they can start their taungya cultivation for the year.